ReVanced/revanced-cli/README.md

 ## ❓ About

-ReVanced CLI is a command line application to patch apps using ReVanced.
+ReVanced CLI is a command line application that patches apps using ReVanced.
-ReVanced CLI also comes with commands to uninstall or install patched apps and list patches from supplied patch bundles.
+ReVanced CLI also has commands to uninstall or install patched apps and list patches from supplied patch bundles.

 ## 🚀 Download

 You can download the most recent version of ReVanced CLI from [here](https://github.com/ReVanced/revanced-cli/releases/latest).
-Learn how to use ReVanced CLI by following the [documentation](/docs).
+Use ReVanced CLI by following the [documentation](/docs).

 ## 📚 Everything else